WTF*

 Bellagio Hotel, Las Vegas

-The hotel offers a number of different accessible rooms which you can directly see and book online, but they do recommend talking to the hotel directly.
+The hotel offers a number of different accessible rooms which you can directly see and book online, but they also recommend calling the hotel.

-Buried deep in a blog (in Feb 2023) I was able to find this floorpan.
+Buried deep in a blog (in Feb 2023) I was able to find this floorplan.

 Bellagio Hotel, Las Vegas, ADA Mobility Room with lift and roll-in shower